mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 Phase 2 also planned for the 3D printed version to be scaled down by changing the diametral pitch from 6 teeth/in to 12 teeth/in.
 This was done in the Phase 3 prototype, allowing the gear train to keep the same reduction ratio while making the gears smaller and easier to print.

 Several Phase 2 prototype decisions also carried into Phase 3.
-Phase 2 planned a smaller open housing to show rotation, PLA material, and adhesive assembly.
-These choices were reflected in the final printed prototype.
+Phase 2 planned to use clearance holes instead of bearings, a smaller open housing to show rotation, PLA material, and adhesive assembly.
+These choices were reflected in the first printed prototype iteration.
+The second iteration improved on the shaft support by using bearings during motorized operation.
 The open housing made the gear motion visible, and the PLA/adhesive construction was sufficient for the low-load demonstration.

 One difference from the Phase 2 plan was that Phase 2 originally described using a small handle on the input shaft in place of a motor for the printed prototype.
 The first Phase 3 iteration followed this manual approach with a hand-crank input and a single output wheel.
 The second Phase 3 iteration improved on this by adding a motor-driven input, speed-control dial, bearings, and two rubber-taped output wheels.
 This made the final prototype more complete because it showed continuous powered operation instead of only manual rotation.